mdn/content/files/en-us/web/api/rtcstatsreport/index.md

 The **`RTCStatsReport`** interface of the [WebRTC API](/en-US/docs/Web/API/WebRTC_API) provides a statistics report for a {{domxref("RTCPeerConnection")}}, {{domxref("RTCRtpSender")}}, or {{domxref("RTCRtpReceiver")}}.

+The report is a read-only [`Map`-like](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) object, in which each key is an identifier for an object for which statistics are being reported, and the corresponding value is a dictionary object providing the statistics.

 ## Instance properties

 - {{domxref("RTCStatsReport.size")}}
-  - : Returns the number of `id`/statistics dictionaries (key/value) pairs in the `RTCStatsReport` object.
+  - : Returns the number of items in the `RTCStatsReport` object.

 ## Instance methods